-- 14. The Mayor of London wrote to John Barradell, in his role as the chair of the Local Authority Panel on 16 December 2016, highlighting three recommendations in particular and asking for a written response on behalf of local authorities: - (Rec 70) Local authorities should work with the London Resilience Forum to consider where effective partnerships might be built at a sub-regional, but supraborough level, ensuring that local connections can be retained. - (Rec 72) Local authorities should be prioritising an effective functioning CCTV network for the detection and prevention of terrorist (or indeed criminal) activity across the Capital in the interests of public safety.
-The level and functionality of CCTV provision should be kept under review by the Mayor's office. - (Rec 88) Local police and local authority chief executives and Leaders should annually review the membership of the police engagement groups to ensure that they comprise the right members, and that they are regularly refreshed
+14. The Mayor of London wrote to John Barradell, in his role as the Chair of the Local Authority Panel on 16 December 2016, highlighting three recommendations in particular and asking for a written response on behalf of local authorities:

+(Rec 70) Local authorities should work with the London Resilience Forum to consider where effective partnerships might be built at a sub-regional, but supraborough level, ensuring that local connections can be retained.

+(Rec 72) Local authorities should be prioritising an effective functioning CCTV network for the detection and prevention of terrorist (or indeed criminal) activity across the Capital in the interests of public safety.
+The level and functionality of CCTV provision should be kept under review by the Mayor's office.

+(Rec 88) Local police and local authority chief executives and Leaders should annually review the membership of the police engagement groups to ensure that they comprise the right members, and that they are regularly refreshed

-A copy of this letter is attached as Appendix B.
+A copy of this letter is attached as Appendix B, along with John Barradell's reply of 13 January which is attached Appendix C.

-15. In advance of this formal request, the Local Authority Panel had provisionally considered Lord Harris' report and believes the concerns of substance outlined by Lord Harris - in terms of local authority operational resilience and capacity to respond - largely match the concerns addressed by the Local Authority Panel's own review:
+15. In advance of this formal request, the Local Authority Panel had provisionally considered Lord Harris' report and believes the concerns of substance outlined by Lord Harris - in terms of local authority operational resilience and capacity to respond - largely match the concerns addressed by the Local Authority Panel's own review.